Kriesse/urbanraum/_workshops/the_poetry_of_the_body.md

   - amplify possibilities of being and existing in the world.

   Bring comfortable clothing and a notebook.

+  Max.
+15 particpants!
+  Prior booking and payment is required to participate in the workshop.

+  Please send an email to aria311291@gmail.com to book your spot.

+  For further questions or info dont hesitate to get in touch.

+  "When you think -Im a dancer!- No!. -You wanna be a poet, so that you are taking people into ideas, not steps.... you just need to leave the idea.
+In dance we wanna se , the TRUTH"

 description_de: |
  s. english description